-Location Program/Unit Conclusions ALL 1.
-This document will be discussed at the first department meeting fall 2016.
-All spring department meetings have been replaced with meetings with the Burbank Remodel architects.
+Location Program/Unit Conclusions ALL This document will be discussed at the first department meeting fall 2017.
+Most department meetings for 2017-2018 were replaced with meetings with the Burbank Remodel and swing space architects.
 Discussions regarding this document have therefore been conducted via email.
 ALL 1.
 Conclusion 1: There is a clear disparity between number of students currently working on Theatre Arts certificates and/or major, and the number who actually file for completion/graduation.
-Over the 2016-2017 year, we will examine why there is such a substantial difference.
-We will also discuss methods to better identify and track the progress of our students, which spring 2016 have included the Dept. Chair visited all classes to hand track completers.
-A straw poll at this time suggests a greater number of completers of Certificates, AA and the Transfer Degree than spring 2015.
-However, given that Theatre Arts will be relocated for the next 2.5 years and the size of our productions will be vastly reduced, our program numbers are likely to shrink for that period of time.
+Over the 2016-2017 year, we examined why there is such a substantial difference.
+We also discussed methods to better identify and track the progress of our students, which since spring 2016 have included the Dept. Chair visiting all classes to hand track completers.
+Given that Theatre Arts will be relocated for the next 2 years and the size of our productions will be vastly reduced, our program numbers are likely to shrink for that period of time.
 ALL 1.
 Conclusion 2: Enrollment has dropped considerably in some areas of our department, although it has increased in others.
-During the 2016-2017, we will reexamine day/time scheduling, course rotations, student needs, and student interest in regard to our curriculum planning and scheduling.
+During the 2016-2017, we reexamined day/time scheduling, course rotations, student needs, and student interest in regard to our curriculum planning and scheduling.
 This "self-assessment" is particularly timely in light of the new curriculum that we wrote for repeatability spring 2015.
+The Lark Temporaries allow us to make some revisions in the schedule.
 However, given that Theatre Arts will be relocated for the next 2.5 years and the size of our productions will be vastly reduced, our program numbers are likely to shrink for that period of time.
 The hope is that the additional laboratory space gained through the remodel will create scheduling options.
-ALL Conclusion 3: While retention in many Theatre Arts classes is very high, students often struggle in ALL those classes requiring a substantial amount reading and/or writing.
+ALL 1.
+Conclusion 3: While retention in many Theatre Arts classes is very high, students often struggle in those classes requiring a substantial amount reading and/or writing.
 The faculty have been addressing this over the past two years with curricular changes (when appropriate), the addition of tools and resources to aid students who struggle in these areas, and early identification of students who may need help.
-We will continue to observe the impact of these changes over the 2016-2017 year. impact of these changes over the 2010-2017 year.
+We will continue to observe the impact of these changes over the 2017-2018 year.